SKI & SNOWBOARD

 Establish a 3 rep max.
 Warm up with 1 set of 10 repetitions and 1 set of 6 repetitions.
 Then take 3-5 attempts to find your 3 rep max.

-barbell bench press
+Barbell bench press

 Conditioning EMOM (Every Minute On the Minute)

-Alternate between max body weight step ups and a 200m run every minute on the minute for 16 minutes.
+Alternate between body weight step ups and a 200m run every minute on the minute for 16 minutes.
 Score is total amount of body weight step ups completed over the 16 minutes.

 Step up - 1 min | run - 1 min